pasu/pasu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I’m a PhD student at [CGV](https://graphics.tudelft.nl/).
 My research focuses primarily on real-time rendering, realistic material, global illumination and VR rendering.
-In addition, I am interested in offline/differentiable rendering.
+In addition, I am interested in Differentiable/Neural Rendering.

 I got my MSc with honours in Computer Science (Informatica), Game and Media Technology programme from Utrecht University in the summer of 2020.

+Before this, I worked as a 3D GIS engineer at SuperMap, focusing on a project related to virtual earth production.